-If you have a repossession on your credit report, it makes sense that you’re looking for ways to remove it.
+If you have a repossession, it makes sense that you’re looking for ways to remove a repo from your credit report.
 Repos damage your credit score, stay on your credit report for seven years, and make it much harder to get new credit cards and loans.

 The good news is that if you have an invalid repossession on your credit report—one that you believe was reported in error—you might be able to get rid of it by sending a repossession dispute letter.

 A repossession dispute letter is very similar to a typical credit dispute letter.
 In essence, it’s a note that you believe the repo is a mistake and shouldn’t be on your credit report.
 In it, you’ll say that you’re requesting an investigation into the matter and that if you’re right, the item must immediately be removed from your credit report.

 You can either send a repo dispute letter to the credit bureau whose credit report shows the repossession (e.g., Equifax, Experian, or TransUnion) or to the original lender that reported it to the bureaus.
 You can find templates for both scenarios below.

 The template you should use depends on who you believe was responsible for the mistaken repo on your credit report.

 - The credit bureaus: If you don’t recognize the credit account associated with the repossession at all, it might be because the credit bureaus made a mistake (e.g., by confusing you with another consumer with a similar name).
 To contact them, you should use the first template.

 - Your original lender: If you recognize the credit account (for instance, it’s an auto loan that you know you took out) but you believe that it didn’t actually end in a repossession, it’s more likely to be a reporting mistake on your lender’s part.
 Use the second template to file a dispute with them.

 If you’re not sure which template to use, you can download and send out both of them.
 Mailing two sets of letters obviously takes longer, but other than that, there’s no downside.